 Have you already earned your Bronze Award?
 Click here to share your project with others!
 Adult volunteers should register their Bronze Award Recipients under PG15998.
 This will officially record the Girl Scout has earned the award.

-Click here to see what projects others have shared.
+See a list of recent Bronze Award recipients!
+Click here to see what projects some of them have shared.

 To buy Bronze Award memorabilia, visit our shop.

 Steps to earning the Bronze Award

 |1.
 Go on a Girl Scout Junior Journey.

 - You can choose any Journey: It's Your Story—Tell It!, It’s Your World—Change It! or It’s Your Planet—Love It!
 Most girls say they spend three or four months on a journey, but that’s not a rule: Take all the time you need.

 |2.
 Build your Girl Scout Junior team.

 - What’s a Girl Scout Junior team?
 That’s you and other Girl Scout Juniors who are on this adventure together, plus your troop/group volunteer.
 If there are no other Girl Scout Juniors in your neighborhood, seek out some friends your age—they can even join Girl Scouts and earn the award with you!